Find out where, when, how to vote below, but first learn what is on the ballot in addition to U.S. Congress:

 - Not claim the right to vote in another state.

-Voting on Election Day?
-You must go to your assigned polling location if you wait for Election Day.
-Remember, Early Voting you can vote at any site in your county!
+6: If you want to vote on Election Day, you must go to your assigned polling location.
 Search for your Election Day polling site here!

 No Photo ID Required to vote!
 The only voters who need to bring identification are: